 “Moon Knight” was released in 2022 and became a fan favorite instantly (myself included).
 Full of action and Egyptian mythology, this series is funny and poignant all at the same time.
 The main character, Steven Grant (Oscar Issac), is a mild-mannered, gift shop employee who suffers from blackouts and memories of another life.
 We come to find that Steven has dissociative identity disorder and shares his body with mercenary Marc Spencer – who also happens to have made a deal with Khonsu, the Egyptian Moon God.

 Although “Moon Knight” only has one season so far, we’ve heard rumors of a second season in Marvel’s Phase 7.

 ‘Ms. Marvel’ (2022)

 We finally relate to a superhero in “Ms. Marvel.”
-Kamala (Iman Vellani) is a high school student obsessed with Captain Marvel who dreams of becoming a hero herself.
+Kamala (Iman Vellani) is a high school student obsessed with Captain Marvel and dreams of becoming a hero herself.
 With a wild imagination that runs rampant at every turn, she feels she doesn’t fit in with her classmates.
-When she suddenly develops powers of her own, she enlists her friend Bruno (Matt Lintz) to help her train to become the hero she always wanted to be.
+When she suddenly develops powers of her own, she enlists help from her friend Bruno (Matt Lintz) to help her train to become the hero she always wanted to be.